Mukti-M/HealthcareInsurance_Project/README.md

 Technical Challenges -
       * Library Deprecations and Warnings- Encountered deprecation warnings from libraries like pandas and plotly, which could disrupt the workflow.
       * Code Errors and Bugs- Faced various errors such as KeyError, TypeError, and          IndentationError during data manipulation and visualization stages.
-      * Visualization Constraints- Difficulty in customizing visualizations (e.g., resizing images, managing hover data) using Markdown and Plotly.
+      * Visualisation Constraints- Difficulty in customizing visualisations (e.g., resizing images, managing hover data) using Markdown and Plotly.
 * Strategies implemented to overcome Technical challenges Staying Updated-